Covid-19 coronavirus: Seven new cases - one in managed isolation

-There are seven new Covid cases today and the 'mini cluster' linked to an Auckland church has grown to eight cases, director of public health Caroline McElnay says.
+There are seven new Covid cases today and the "mini cluster" linked to an Auckland church has grown to eight cases, director of public health Caroline McElnay says.

 One of today's new cases is in managed isolation who arrived in New Zealand from Turkey and tested positive on her third day in a quarantine hotel.